maximumstock/poe-currency-flip-planner/README.md

 Comparing different paths up to an arbitrary depth results in an answer to the question in which succession currencies have to be traded to yield different profits/losses.

+## How to use

+If you simply want to use this tool to find profitable trades, please use `python cli.py` as a CLI interface.
+See `src/cli.py` or `python cli.py --help` for help and options.
+This uses poe.trade per default as it is faster than the official Path of Exile Trading API.

+After a while you will get a bunch of text printed out with your suggested conversions.

+### Default Settings
+Per default, we use all traditional currency items (aka `Orbs` plus some manually selected) for this search.
+Additionally, we use a data-mined filter (see `data_analysis/README.md`) to only request data for pairs that usually provide profitable conversions.
+You might manually alter this filter by editing `assets/pair_filter.json`.

+### Options
+You can disable using above item pair filter via the `--nofilter` option (again, see `python cli.py --help`).

+You can also request data for **ALL** items there are on poe.trade (see `assets/poetrade.json`) by additionally specifying the `--fullbulk` option:

+`python cli.py --league Synthesis --nofilter --fullbulk`

+Please note that this takes a long time and is basically useless unless you want to collect your own data for analysis (see `data_analysis/README.md`).
+However, you might just use `run_collector.sh` (which uses `data_analyis/collector.py`) and is specifically built for this purpose.

+### Exclude Traders
+Some traders offer either very good or bad conversion rates, depending on their price-fixing goal.
+As of now there is no built-in way to detect price-fixing offers.
+If you want to exclude traders you can add their names to `excluded_traders.txt` (one name per line).

+### Library Usage

+If you want to use this project as a library/dependency, feel free to use the `PathFinder` class (see `src/pathfinder.py`) as an API.

+The PathFinder class is simply a static interface for finding profitable trade paths for arbitrage.
+You give it the league, a list of currencies and a backend instance (eg. `backends/poeofficial.py`).
+For each currency it starts looking for all profitable paths that start and end with that currency, given a maximum transaction length (default: 3).
+All stages of data (eg. list of collected offers via the respective trading backend, the constructed graph of offers and the found profitable paths) are part of each PathFinder instance and can simply be accessed and used for further work.

 ## How it works